Umami Pot

 What is Takenoko Menma?

-While "Menma" is known as a common topping for Japanese ramen, it actually originated in Taiwan and is a processed food made from the young shoots of 'Dendrocalamus latiflorus,' a type of bamboo known as 'machiku' (ma bamboo) in Japan.
-It came to be called "menma" because it is placed on noodles ('men'), hence the initials of these ingredients.
+While "Menma" is known as a popular topping for Japanese ramen, it actually originated in Taiwan and is a processed food made from the young shoots of Dendrocalamus latiflorus, a type of bamboo known as "machiku" in Japan.
+It came to be called "menma" because it is served with noodles ("men") in ramen; the name is a combination of the two words.

 Takenoko Menma (seasoned bamboo shoots)

-Using packaged bamboo shoots
+Using packaged bamboo shoots for easy preparation

-Exploring how to cut bamboo shoots
+How to cut bamboo shoots for the best texture

-For the bottom to middle section, it is recommended to slice them against the fibers.
-This allows you to enjoy the texture of bamboo shoots while retaining their moderate degree of firmness.
+On the other hand, for the middle to bottom section, it is recommended to slice them against the fibers.
+This allows you to enjoy the texture of bamboo shoots while retaining their pleasant firmness.

 Takenoko Menma (seasoned bamboo shoots)